MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 ## What are Q\# and the Quantum Development Kit?

 The Microsoft Quantum Development Kit (QDK) is an **open-source** development kit for Azure Quantum.
-It is built-in to the Azure Quantum portal, where you can develop programs using Jupyter Notebooks.
+It is built-in to the Azure Quantum portal, where you can develop programs using hosted Jupyter Notebooks.
 You can also install the QDK to your own local environment and work both online with the Azure Quantum service and offline.
 The QDK includes the [quantum programming language Q#](xref:microsoft.quantum.overview.q-sharp), a high-level programming language that allows you to focus your work at the algorithm and application level to create quantum programs.

 ### The Quantum Development Kit